 WhatsUp Gold uses a number of innovative Layer 2/3 discovery technologies–including ARP, SNMP, SSH, Virtual Infrastructure Management, IP addressing, ICMP and LLDP in combination with vendor-proprietary mechanisms – to discover everything connected to your network and build a complete and accurate picture of network devices and their port-to-port connectivity.
 Full or partial discoveries can be scheduled to run automatically or run on-demand.

-WhatsUp Gold auto-generates integrated Layer 2 and 3 topology maps that give you full visibility into physical, logical and virtual connectivity, including IP and VLAN-specific information.
+WhatsUp Gold auto-generates integrated Layer 2 and 3 network maps that give you full visibility into physical, logical and virtual connectivity, including IP and VLAN-specific information.
 It dynamically updates its maps as changes occur in the network.
 Maps are easy to customize and manipulate so you can view your network the way you want.
-And with a mouse click, you can export them to Microsoft® Visio™ or PDF format.
+Learn more about network maps.

 Save precious time by using WhatsUp Gold to search and discover how devices are connected.
 With detailed device views, you can quickly zero-in to find out what’s connected to what.
 And, with built-in tools such as Layer 2 Trace and IP/ MAC Finder, WhatsUp Gold offers the industry’s fastest approach to finding the location and validating connectivity of any device on the network.